locomotive-agency/SEODeploy/docs/modules/creating.md

 ### Module Class Flow
-The flow of creating your own module is outlined below.
+The flow, to understand, for creating your own module is outlined below:

 1. The `modulename` should be defined in the SEOTestingModule class. e.g. `self.modulename = "example_module"`
-2. The `modulename` should be the same as the module folder name, and name of configuration section of `seotesting_config.yaml`.
+2. The `modulename` should be the same as the module folder name, and name of configuration section of `seodeploy_config.yaml`.
 3. Sample paths are passed to the `run` method of your module's class in `__init__.py`.
 4. There should be a function in `functions.py` that accepts `sample_paths` and `config` parameters, and returns data formatted with the `seodeploy.lib.process_page_data` function.
 5. `page_data` is passed to the `self.run_diffs` method and diffs are calculated.